stepas-toliautas/enccs-instructor-training/content/teaching-style.md

        they might not understand how they can fit these programs together to build scripts and automate large tasks.

-    -  Example: A *competent practitioner* in a CodeRefinery workshop is someone that understands the concepts of best software practices and its importance.
+    -  Example: A *competent practitioner* in an ENCCS workshop is someone that understands the concepts of best software practices and its importance.
 He/she clearly sees the benefits of applying best software practices but he/she does not fully know yet how and what to use for their own projects.